What you need to know about finding finance in your business's initial stages.

 When is a business in its early stages?

-This varies for each business, but it's usually constrained to the first year of operation.
+This will depend on the industry and type of business, but generally means a company that's in its first year of operation.
 You may be expanding quickly or you might be experiencing problems that have made your growth stagnate.
-Either way, your product or service is a fully formed idea and you are trying to make it work.
+Either way, your product or service is a fully-formed idea and you are trying to make it work.

 Funding needs that are common in an early stage business